 Before Your Procedure

 Yes.
-You will receive an initial call from a scheduling nurse.
-The nurse will obtain a medical history and other pertinent information from you for your procedure.
-Instructions are then mailed to you.
-If you had an appointement with a provider at the Iowa Digestive Disease Center you would have received those instructions at that time.
-Please call the scheduling nurse with questions or if you have not received your instructions in the mail or have lost them .
-About 5 days before your appointment, you will receive an automated call reminding you of your appointment and asking you to let us know if you plan to cancel or reschedule your exam.
-Two days before your exam, you will receive a second call reminding you of your appointment and to make sure you read the instructions provided by our schedulers.
+You will receive an initial call from a scheduling nurse to set up the date & time for your endoscopy procedure.
+The nurse will obtain a medical history and other pertinent information.
+Instructions will be mailed to you.
+If you had an office appointment with a Nurse Practitioner or Physician at Iowa Digestive Disease Center, you will receive instructions at that time.
+Please call the scheduling nurse at 515-288-6097 with questions or if you have not received your instructions in the mail.

 What tests are required prior to my procedure?

-Any pre-procedure testing will be determined by your provider and communicated to you prior to the date of your procedure.
+Any pre-procedure testing will be determined by your Nurse Practitioner or Physician and will be communicated to you prior to the date of your procedure.

 Can I drive the day of the procedure?

 No. You will not be allowed to drive after your procedure or for the remainder of the day.
 Please arrange for an adult (18 years of age or older) to drive you home.
 You will not be allowed to take a taxi, paratransit, Uber or any other transportation services unless you are accompanied by a family member or friend.
 The driver needs to remain in the Facility during your procedure so that they can be available after your procedure to speak to the physician in the recovery area.

 What may I eat and drink before the procedure?

 Your scheduling nurse will inform you of eating and drinking restrictions prior to your exam.
 It is very important that you follow the provided instructions.
 If you do not, your procedure may be delayed or cancelled.
 A clear liquid diet is always indicated prior to prepping for a colonoscopy.